spacean27/sudoku_solver/README.md

 coming soon

 ### Data
-All users are allowed to implement user-made sudoku problem in csv format.
+All users are allowed to implement user-made sudoku problems in csv format.
 1. Place your own sudoku problems to `/dataset/user` directory.
 2. Please do NOT forget to change the `--level` parameter when you run the code.